German Shepherd 101

 You should notice fairly early if your German Shepherd has dwarfism just by size.
 Dwarfism can be detected as early as two months when the rest of the litter shows growth, but the dwarf puppy maintains its size.

-Signs of dwarfism in
+The signs of dwarfism in GSDs are:

 • Stunted growth and small stature